obsidian-tasks-group/obsidian-tasks/README.md

 # Obsidian Tasks

+⚠️ **Warning** ⚠️
+I am not able to maintain this properly.
+It is a personal workaround until a proper task manager comes around.
+It might still be helpful to you.
+If you need anything, create an issue :)

 Task management for the [Obsidian](https://obsidian.md/) knowledge base.

 Track tasks across your entire vault.
 List them and mark them as done wherever you want.